agsb/immu/docs/SplitDictionaries.md

 "A Seeed Studio GD32VF103 device is a 32-bit general-purpose microcontroller based on the RISC-V core, it provides 128 KB on-chip Flash memory and 32 KB SRAM memory", KB is kilobytes.

-The Forth cell uses the native size of processor registers, in a 32-bit CPU it is a double word, then it is really a "32 k double-word flash and 8 k double-word sram" memory system, for a bare-metal system.
+Since the Forth cells use the native size of the processor registers, which on a 32-bit CPU is a double word, it's really a "32k double-word flash and 8k double-word sram" memory system.
+Almost nothing in a world of gigabytes of sram at cellphones in hands, where Forth is just a application.

-Almost nothing in a world of Gigabytes of sram at cellphones in hands.
-For this world, of desktops, notebooks, tablets and cellphones, Forth is just a application in a vast system memory, but for the problem-oriented-world, only 32k dw and 8 k dw, is a Forth determinant factor.
+But for for a bare metal system in the real problem-oriented-world, is a determinant factor and double words is a waste of resources.

-From the problem-oriented-world point of view, double word is a waste of resources.
 The flash memory can not (must not) be used for stacks, buffers, values and variables, those must be keeped at sram.
 PS. for sake, a byte is 8-bit, a word is 16-bit, a double word is 32-bit, a long word is 64-bit.

 ### Memory Models